fog/fog/lib/fog/dreamhost/examples/dns/getting_started.md

 ## List all the DNS zones

-This will list all the DNS zones avaialble in your account:
+This will list all the DNS zones available in your account:

 ```ruby
 dh.zones.each do |zone|